moderndayNeo/Meal-Matchmaker/README.md

 ## Outline

-Meal Matchmaker provided me an opportunity to combine the latest coding practices into one project.
-I coded the whole app using React Hooks with Typescript.
 To get the recipe data I make asynchronous calls to a recipe API and then display instructions, ingredients and a handful of related recipes that users can also choose from.

-For the design I teamed up with UI Designer [Putra Narassa](https://www.facebook.com/putra.narassa).
-His incredible designs and efforts allowed me to focus on the code and build an app that runs as smooth as possible.

-For the CSS styles, I focused on creating a project that is both scalable and maintainable.
-I use CSS variables, media queries and relative sizes throughout the app to make my pages dynamic.
-All animations and transitions are written in pure CSS to ensure speed.
+* Paired with a designer based in Pakistan to design a ‘thoughtless’, intuitive UI resulting in an improved user experience that guides users to the key features of the app.
+* Adopted TypeScript type-checking to quickly catch bugs in development, allowing me to deploy the app with confidence
+* Designed clickable components that allow the user to fetch a random recipe, then make an asynchronous API call to display related recipes from the same category

 ## Technologies

--   ReactJS
+-   React.js v16.13.1
--   Typescript
+-   TypeScript v3.7.5
--   HTML
+-   HTML5
--   CSS
+-   CSS3
--   REST API
+-   TheMealDB JSON API

 ## Some Snippets From The Code

-TypeScript ensures every component receives the data it needs, among many other uses.
+Employ TypeScript to ensure every component receives the right data.
 Don't wait for bugs in production; catch them in development!
-All components written in the latest 2020 TypeScript syntax as per the docs.
+All components written in TypeScript with interfaced Props.

 ```tsx
 interface MainProps {